 Under the Domestic Animals Act 1994 animal registrations run from 10 April each year and must be renewed annually.

-You must apply to renew your registration by 10 April each year.
-If your animal registration is current, a renewal form will be sent to your address prior to 10 April each year.
-You can pay your animal registration renewal notice by:
+If your animal registration is current, a Renewal Notice will be sent to your address prior to 10 April each year.

 When you register a cat or dog you will be provided with a lifetime registration tag.
 This means that you will not receive a new registration tag each year.
 You are still required to pay for your pets annual registration renewal fee.

 Your pets Council registration tag must be fastened to your pet's collar when outside your property.
 If you like to change collars, we recommend putting the tag on a split ring and change as required.